rehierl/node-tree-outliner/5-implementation/0-2-implicit-associations.md

 **TODO**
-Note that a `bool Section.isForcedSubsection` property (i.e. `true` if the property's section object is a forced subsection of its parent section), set after exiting the loop, can not be used to improve the performance.
-That is, because all tests depend on the relationship between the end-marker node and the corresponding current section, not on the relationship between the current section and its parent section.
+Note that a `bool Section.isForcedSubsection` property (i.e. `true` if the property's section object is a forced subsection of its parent section), set after exiting the above loop, can not be used to improve the performance.
+That is, because all tests are with regards to the relationship between the end-marker node and the corresponding current section, not with regards to the relationship between the current section and its parent section.

 <!-- ======================================================================= -->
 ## means of detection

-The two most critical aspects of the above loop are: (1) based on the current node, determine how many sections need to be closed, and (2) detect if the current section can be closed without any conflict.
+The two most critical aspects of the above loop are: (1) starting with the current node, determine how many sections need to be closed, and (2) detect if the current section can be closed without any conflict.

 Note that aspect (1) is not part of these considerations.
 That is, because it depends on the specific notation used to specify close modifiers.
 In contrary